chartbrew/chartbrew/docs/deployment/README.md

 ## Building the app

+Follow the [Getting Started](../#getting-started) guide to set up the project somewhere on your server.

-The tools used in this guide are used as an example.
-There might be multiple other tools that you can use as well.
+Keep in mind that the tools used in this guide are used as an example but they work really well.
+There might be multiple other tools that you can use, so feel free to do so if you wish.

-### Backend

-### Frontend

 ## Serving with Apache